codegirl140/codegirl140/README.md

 # You can read my Bio for more about me

-I'm waiting for @epicgames to fix UE 5, it keeps crashing on startup.
-For now I use python and ocasionaly try noodling on UE 4

 I'm not currently working on anything public, but I do have some projects I'm working on.
 I'll releace them as soon as I feel ready

 # Some things to keep in mind